chipfucker/marlie/info/rule34/cheatsheet.md

 >
 > With that being said, as the `safe` rating has been superseded, and as
 > `explicit` and `questionable` are *very commonly* confused and used
-> interchangably, I would recommend not using this for any regard at all, let
+> interchangably, I would recommend not using this for its intended purpose.
-> alone its intended purpose.
-Only use this for technical reasons.
+> Only use this for technical reasons.

 ### `width:123`

 Returns posts whose media's width in pixels is `123`.

+Any value in place of `123` must be an integer.

 ### `height:123`

 Returns posts whose media's height in pixels is `123`.

+Any value in place of `123` must be an integer.

 ### `id:123`

 Returns posts whose ID is `123`.

+Any value in place of `123` must be an integer.

 ### `parent:123`

 Returns posts whose ID or parent is `123`; In other words, returns the post at ID `123` along with its children.

+Any value in place of `123` must be an integer.

 ### `score:123`

-Returns posts whose score is `123`.
+Returns posts whose score is `123`; in other words, returns posts whose total upvotes equals `123`.

 This value is updated once daily at 12:00 AM CST.

+Any value in place of `123` must be an integer.

 ## Search by value comparison